 Because of the exponentially increasing feline overpopulation problems, with humane societies and other shelters bearing the brunt of the consequences, these groups rose to the forefront in taking positive action.

 People who run shelters know that the kittens they adopt out today can spawn descendants who will refill the shelters in short order.
-In the past, in an effort to prevent this, shelters have tried a number of tactics, from contracts (which run statistically to between 10% and 50% noncompliance), deposits for later spay/neutering (which are readily forfeited), and other equally non-productive incentives.
+In the past, to prevent this, shelters have tried many tactics, from contracts (which run statistically to between 10% and 50% noncompliance), deposits for later spay/neutering (which are readily forfeited), and other equally non-productive incentives.

-A number of shelters decided to stop relying on the adoptive "parents" and to guarantee spay/neutering of kittens by having it performed prior to adoption, either with veterinary staff or by cooperating veterinarians.
+Many shelters decided to stop relying on the adoptive "parents" and to guarantee spay/neutering of kittens by having it performed before adoption, either with veterinary staff or by cooperating veterinarians.
 In the twenty or so years of research that followed, in both the U.S. and Canada, shelter operators and veterinarians were able to dismiss the previous misconceptions one by one.
 It was found that in cats altered as early as six to twelve weeks, compared to cats neutered at six to twelve months, there was the:

 - Same metabolic rate